Add an Enquiry Form on The Page My Account in WooCommerce with Contact Form 7

 Save the file contact.php and go to Settings > Permalinks, click on Save.
 This will refresh your permalinks and make the new tab work.

-Now go to the page My Account in your site and you should see the tab Contact Us in the list, and when you click on it you should be able to see the form and use it!
+Now go to the page My Account on your site, and you should see the tab Contact Us in the list, when you click on it, you should be able to see the form and use it!

 Here is an example of how it looks on Storefront: